 - There is no legal duty which requires staff to administer medication; this is a voluntary role.
 Staff who assist with any form of medication, in accordance with the procedures detailed within this guidance, are explicitly reassured that they will be acting within the scope of their employment and that they will be indemnified.
-Indemnity requires that the procedures are followed as described here. - This policy refers to prescribed medication and non-prescribed medicine (although generally not administered by school-based staff).
-The only exception will be Calpol, travel sickness tablets (provided by parent in original packaging) or Children's Piriton for hay fever, which will be kept on site in the main office only and administered following permission from a parent / carer.
-Calpol will not be given for any length of period exceeding 3 days. - Unless children are acutely ill they should attend school.
+Indemnity requires that the procedures are followed as described here. - This policy refers to prescribed medication only as non prescribed drugs will generally not be administered by school based staff.
+The only exception will be Calpol, which will be kept on site in the main office only and administered following permission from a parent / carer. - Unless children are acutely ill they should attend school.
 To facilitate this it may be necessary for them to take medication during school hours, however this should only be when essential.
-Where clinically appropriate, medicines can be prescribed in dose frequencies, which enable it to be taken outside of school hours.
+Where clinically appropriate medicines can be prescribed in dose frequencies, which enable it to be taken outside of school hours.
 Parents should be encouraged to ask the prescriber about this.
-It is noted that medicines that need to be taken three times a day could be taken in the morning, after school and at bedtime. - Written agreement from parents/guardian is required prior to administering any medication (form A). - Telephone permission from parents/guardian is required prior to administering any Calpol or Children's Piriton on the same day. - Written confirmation of instructions from a health practitioner is required prior to administering any medication. - The school will have a system of record keeping.
+It is noted that medicines that need to be taken three times a day could be taken in the morning, after school and at bedtime. - Written agreement from parents/guardian is required prior to administering any medication (form A). - Telephone permission from parents/guardian is required prior to administering any Calpol on the same day. - Written confirmation of instructions from a health practitioner is required prior to administering any medication. - The school will have a system of record keeping.
 Records of all administration and disposal of medications must be kept in a bound book to prevent falsification. (form B)